Making The Robot Go

 R.motors[1] = 50

-Running this program will make your robot move forwards.
-Unfortunately, it will never tell it to stop moving forwards, so hopefully you put it on the floor and it hasn't driven off the table.
+The issue with this code is that unfortunately, it will never tell it to stop moving forwards, so hopefully you put it on the floor and it hasn't driven off the table.

 import time